antonia-white/deilen/README.md

 - [Django](https://www.djangoproject.com/) used as the project's web framework
 - [Pip3](https://pip.pypa.io/en/stable/) was the package manager used to install the dependencies
 - [Bootstrap](https://getbootstrap.com/) was used for website layout and responsive components
+- [AWS S3 Buckets](https://aws.amazon.com/products/storage/?hp=tile&tile=solutions) was used to provide storage of static and media files for the deployed site.
 - [Google Fonts](https://fonts.google.com/) was used to provide website fonts and icons
 - [Am I Responsive](http://ami.responsivedesign.is/) was used to generate a mock-up image
 - [Dev Tools](https://en.wikipedia.org/wiki/Web_development_tools) was used for testing and responsiveness